-As part of the proposed route modification B-IA3, approximately 19.84 acres of land would be divested from Federal ownership to private ownership, with legal restrictions described in draft SEA Chapter 2.
+As part of the proposed route modification B-IA3, approximately 19.84 acres of land would be divested from Federal ownership to private ownership, with legal restrictions described in final SEA Chapter 2.
 The incorporation of the 36-acre Wagner Tract into the Refuge land base would result in minor beneficial impacts to tourism as this area would be available for recreational uses associated with the Refuge such as hunting, fishing, wildlife observation and photography, interpretation and environmental education, recreational boating, and other shoreline uses.
+In addition, the Utilities' commitment to revegetate, restore, and release to the United States the ROW for their existing 69-kV and 161-kV transmission lines in the Refuge would result in similar beneficial impacts to tourism because approximately 28.1 acres of land within the Refuge would be revegetated, restored, and open to recreation.

 Two proposed route modifications overlap with census tracts identified in the FEIS as environmental justice communities.
 Proposed route modification N-1 would occur in Grant County Tract 9601.
 Proposed route modification Y-1 would occur in Dane County Tract 109.4.
 The proposed route modifications would not result in new adverse impacts to environmental justice communities compared to the moderate temporary and permanent adverse impacts disclosed in the FEIS (RUS 2019:450).